marcoemrich/index_kata/README.md

  3. use an immutable library
 * minimize side effects
 * minimize scope (localize state!)
-* contain state, ie. use a pure core (pure functions only)
+* contain state, ie. keep the core pure(use pure functions only)
+* use state wrapping, ie. world-state as an in-param and an additional return value
+* maybe use a Monad, or an Observable, or ..
 * other ideas?

 ## Other considerations

 * use proper data structures (e.g. Map, Set instead of {}, [])
+* assume the inputs as valid, error handling is not part of the kata